Yusei Kikuchi struggles through another start as Mariners fall to Padres

 In his eighth start of the season, Kikuchi gave the Mariners an outing that offered little chance at victory and ultimately ended up being a 6-1 loss to the Padres.

-That the defeat didn’t seem like a possible win for the Mariners from the game’s first inning meant they remained three games behind the second-place Astros in the American League West standings.
+The defeat, which never seemed like a potential win for the Mariners from the game’s second inning, meant they remained three games behind the second-place Astros in the American League West standings.
 Houston lost 6-3 to the Diamondbacks.
 Both teams have nine games remaining.
 And the Mariners are really an added game behind in the standings since Houston owns the tiebreaker, having won the season series.

 Kikuchi made it through just four innings, giving up five runs on four hits while issuing a season-high six walks with three strikeouts.
 He threw 89 pitches with just 46 strikes.

+And those numbers included a 1-2-3 first inning where he threw 10 pitches with eight strikes.

+“Coming out of the chute in that first inning, I thought he looked great,” manager Scott Servais said on a postgame video call.
+“The command issues got him and the walks.
+It was a disappointing outing for Yusei.”

-And while a strike percentage hovering around 50% is bad, it’s the nature of the nonstrikes that were the bigger problem.
+And while a strike percentage hovering around 50% is suboptimal, it’s the nature of the nonstrikes that were the bigger problem.
 So many of his nonstrike misses were noncompetitive, meaning they weren’t anywhere near the strike zone.
 They weren’t borderline pitches.
 They were wayward to the point that not even the freest of swingers, think Yuniesky Betancourt, would even consider taking a hack at them.

+“He was really out of sync mechanically,” Servais said.
+“He was yanking a lot of fastballs and sliders to the glove side.
+They really weren’t competitive pitches at all.”

 That Kikuchi only gave up five runs considering the 10 base runners was also a minor miracle.
 And really, it was all due to Manny Machado’s three-run homer in the four-run fourth inning that did the bulk of the damage.
 Despite the traffic and the strike-throwing issues, Kikuchi pieced together just enough decent pitches to only allow one run through three innings.